 Who we are

-We are united in our commitment to restore natural ecosystems, to respect the intrinsic value of ALL species and to the goal of establishing development models that allow rural communities to live in harmony with the natural world.
+We are united by our commitment to recover complete and functional ecosystems through rewilding, by our respect for the intrinsic value of all species, and by the goal of establishing development models that allow rural communities to live in harmony with the natural world.

 Our Leadership